 Contact: 205-348-2408 or bridgeprogram@ua.edu

-Eligibility and How to Apply: Must be a first-year student and participant in the BRIDGE program.
-There is a separate application for this community.
+Eligibility: Must be a first-year student and participant in the BRIDGE program.

-BRIDGE is an academic support program at The University of Alabama for undergraduate men.
-Through a community interested in exploring the historical experience of Black and Hispanic/Latino students at UA, the BRIDGE program provides academic support through peer-led mentorship, mandatory study halls, one-on-one coaching, major workshops, and career exploration.
+Description: BRIDGE is an academic support program at The University of Alabama for undergraduates.
+The program provides academic support through peer-led mentorship, mandatory study halls, one-on-one coaching, major workshops, and career exploration.

 The experience begins with a weeklong program and extends throughout the academic year.
 First-year students in BRIDGE benefit from year-long mentoring from upper-level BRIDGE students, faculty, and staff, have the option to enroll in a shared academic course, and form a peer group to share in their first-year experience.
 Housed in John England Jr. Hall, the BRIDGE living-learning community (for first-year students only) provides an RA and a group of peer mentors to support the students.
 A limited number of spaces are available in the living community, but students can still participate in the BRIDGE program and live in a different residence hall.